Muukid/muGraphics/README.md

 A "triangle" in mug is a filled-in triangle defined by three points connected to each other.
 Its respective struct is `mugTriangle`, and has the following members:

 * `mugPoint points[3]` - the three points defining the triangle.

+## Rect

+A "rect" in mug is a filled-in rectangle defined by a center point, width/height, and rotation around the center point.
+Its respective struct is `mugRect`, and has the following members:

+* `mugPoint center` - the center point of the rect.
+The point's color determines the color of the rect.

+* `float dim[2]` - the dimensions of the rect, in width (`dim[0]`) and height (`dim[1]`).

+* `float rot` - the rotation of the rect around the center point, in radians.

 # Object buffers